-The intent of a marketing plan is to capture the attention of the targeted audience with a compelling narrative or advertisement that persuades them to take a particular action, such as attend an event or make a purchase.
-To be effective, the intended action must be performed in a specific and simple way, for example, "click here."
+Marketing is a tool used to promote and sell products, services and ideas.
+The intent is to capture the attention of the targeted audience with a compelling narrative or advertisement that persuades them to take the intended action, such as, attend an event or make a purchase.
+To be effective, in the intended action must be performed in a specific and simple way, for example, click here.

-Almost anything can be marketed, and organizations of any size can engage in marketing, but product and brand recognition are important factors in determining marketing success.
-Every major undertaking in an organization, including marketing, should be shaped by a strategy, which has many decision points.
-The strategy helps to clarify where you are, where you want to go, and how to get there.
+Almost anything can be marketed, and any size organization can engage in marketing, but product and brand recognition are important factors in determining marketing success.
+Every major undertaking in an organization including marketing should be shaped by a strategy, which has many decision points.
+The strategy helps to clarify where you are, where you want to go and how to get there.
 A streamlined architecture of a marketing strategy may look as follows: